Note: For a detailed study of all the books of the Old Testament see our Sunday school lessons entitled The Old Testament Books.

-The six books listed on top (Judges through 2 Kings) all serve to advance the historic flow.
+The five books listed on top (Judges through 2 Kings) all serve to advance the historic flow.
 They cover the period of history from the time of the judges all the way to the Babylonian Captivity.
 The books on the bottom (Ruth through Chronicles) do not advance the historic flow, but they are positioned in their correct historical sequence (Psalms belongs with David; Proverbs belongs with Solomon, etc.).

 Judges relates the sad history of the period of the judges when "every man did that which was right in his own eyes" (Judges 21:25).
 The period of the judges lasted over 300 years.

 1 Samuel presents the godly Samuel and the ungodly Saul.
 Saul became Israel's first king.
 The people wanted a king like all the other nations, and God allowed them to have what they wanted, even though Saul proved to be a very poor king.
 David is also prominent in this book, mostly as the hero who defeated Goliath and then as the fugitive being pursued by King Saul.